bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 To review, an async generator function is another function syntax which combines both the `*` token from generator functions, and the `async` keyword from async functions (`async function *`).
 This allows us to both `yield` and `await` in the same function.
 Async generators also come with async equivalents of iterators, iterables and `for…of` syntax.
 Async generators are *async iterators* in that they implement the `next()`, `return()` and `throw()` methods, except instead of returning iterations as with sync iterators, these methods now return promises which resolve to iterations.
 Additionally, async generators are *async iterable* insofar as it implements the `[Symbol.asyncIterator]()` method.
 Finally, async iterables can be iterated using `for await…of`, a special for loop syntax which awaits each iteration of an async iterator.
 This syntax may only be used in async functions, just like `await`.

 By writing async generator functions which yield element trees, we can combine both the statefulness of generator functions and the convenience of async/await in the same component.
-Additionally, we’ll make the context an async iterable of props, so that async generator components can respond to updates with `for await…of` loops.
-Importantly, this allows us to resume async generator components continuously, so that rather than suspending exactly on each yield, we can write code both before and after the yields of element trees.
+Additionally, we’ll make component contexts *async iterables* of props, so that async generator components can respond to updates asynchronously with a `for await…of` loops.
+Importantly, this allows us to resume async generator components continuously, so that rather than suspending on each yield, we can write code both before and after the yields of element trees.

 ```jsx
 async function* ContinuousGreeting({name}) {